|

 STL library for

-class, which can be found in header file
+the list class, which can be found in header file

 you will see that it follows this structure.